github/docs/content/get-started/using-github/accessibility-keyboard-shortcuts.md

   ghec: '*'
 ---

+## About accessibility settings

-{% data variables.product.prodname_dotcom %} has a variety of keyboard shortcuts to perform actions across the site without using your mouse to navigate.
-While shortcuts are useful to save time, there are also instances where they can make {% data variables.product.prodname_dotcom %} harder to use and less accessible, especially in the case of single key or character key shortcuts.
+{% data variables.product.product_name %} includes a variety of keyboard shortcuts so that you can perform actions across the site without using your mouse to navigate.
+While shortcuts are useful to save time, they can sometimes make {% data variables.product.prodname_dotcom %} harder to use and less accessible, especially in the case of single key or character key shortcuts.

-All keyboard shortcuts are enabled by default on {% data variables.product.prodname_dotcom %}, but you can choose to disable character key shortcuts in your accessibility settings.
-This setting does not apply to keyboard shortcuts provided by your web browser, such as those used for navigation, or shortcuts that use a modifier key such as `control` or `command`.
+All keyboard shortcuts are enabled by default on {% data variables.product.product_name %}, but you can choose to disable character key shortcuts in your accessibility settings.
+This setting does not affect keyboard shortcuts provided by your web browser, such as those used for navigation, or shortcuts that use a modifier key such as `control` or `command`.

-## Disabling character key shortcuts
+## Managing character key shortcuts

 {% data reusables.user_settings.access_settings %}
 {% data reusables.user_settings.accessibility_settings %}
-1. Deselect **Enable character key shortcuts**.
+1. Select or deselect **Enable character key shortcuts**.
    ![Disable character key shortcuts](/assets/images/help/settings/disable-character-key-shortcuts.png)
 2. Click **Save**.